kpulgari/ifi-terminal/README.md

    conda env create -f environment.yml conda activate ifi_terminal
    ```
+3. **Security Step:** *There is a file in utils named secret_template.py, please fill in the information and rename the file as secrets.py* This will allow developers to make changes to the application without revealing access tokens (as its part of gitignore), and users don't need to perform any other authentication.
-3. Run `bash ifi_terminal` to start the program
+4. Run `bash ifi_terminal` to start the program
-4. Follow the directions on screen to interact with the program!
+5. Follow the directions on screen to interact with the program!

 ## Group Roles